LewisDyer/DLPBParsing/README.md

 1. Create a new directory `splits`.

-2. Run the `split.bash` script to split up the dataset and format each of these files into JSON arrays, which can then be imported into ArangoDB.
+2. Run the `fix_arrays.bash` script to split up the dataset and format each of these files into JSON arrays, which can then be imported into ArangoDB.

 3. Run the `arango_import.bash` script to import that data into ArangoDB.
 Note it assumes you have a database called `DBLP_v14` with a `papers` collection and password `arangopass` - change as appropriate.